zngly/zngly-website/docs/tiers/coprorate.md

 - #### Virtual Handshake

-To set up Zngly Connect, a virtual handshake is required between the Zngly instance and your domain name.
+To set up Zngly Corporate, a virtual handshake is required between the Zngly instance and your domain name.
-You provide us with the name for your Zngly Connect, and we’ll supply you with the records to edit on your domain provider.
+You provide us with the name for your Zngly Corporate, and we’ll supply you with the records to edit on your domain provider.
 It only takes a few moments to get fully integrated!

 - #### Admin & User Creation

-As a Zngly Connect owner, you will be able to create multiple Zngly Sales Users.
+As a Zngly Corporate owner, you will be able to create multiple Zngly Sales Users.
 These are the users who will “list & link” the content you wish to share with Zngly to others.

 To add users, simply navigate to the “add user” option after selecting “profile” from the drop-down menu.